Definition of Long-Term Debt in Balance Sheet

-Long term debt is the debt that the company owes to investors and which is payable after more than one years and since it is a liability and payable in more than one year, hence it is shown as a non-current liability in the balance sheet.
+Long-term debt is the debt that the company owes to investors, payable after over a year since it is a liability and payable in more than one year.
+Hence it is shown as a non-current liability in the balance sheet.

-Long term debt is the debt item shown in the balance sheet.
-Since it is payable after more than 1 year, hence it is shown in non-current liabilities portion on the balance sheet.
-Examples of long term debts are 10,20,30 years bonds and long term bank loans etc. In the long term debt, some portion of the debt is to be paid in less than one year.
-That portion is shown as “Current portion of long term debt” and is shown under Current liabilities in the balance sheet.
-For example, in 10-years bonds, Companies have to pay the semiannual coupons to the debt holders.
-Coupon amount that needs to be paid in 1 year is kept as “Current Portion of long term debt” and is kept under current liabilities.
+Long-term debt is a debt item presented on the balance sheet.
+It is categorized as non-current liabilities because it is payable after more than one year.
+Long-term debts include 10,20,30 years of bonds, long-term bank loans, etc. Companies may have a portion that requires repayment within one year in long-term debt.
+That portion is shown as the “Current portion of long term debt” under Current liabilities in the balance sheet.
+For example, in 10-year bonds, Companies have to pay semiannual coupons to the debt holders.
+The coupon amount that needs to be paid in 1 year is kept as a “Current Portion of long term debt” under current liabilities.

 Following are the examples are given below:

-Let’s assume Company XYZ was an unlevered company.
+Let’s assume Company XYZ was an unleveled company.
 It has just now taken a bank loan of $1,000,000 for 10 years.
 This bank loan will be equally amortized over 10 years.
-That means in the next 1 year $100,000 needs to be paid and the rest amount needs to be paid over the term of 10 years.
+That means in the next 1 year, $100,000 must be paid, and the rest must be paid over 10 years.
 So below can be the liabilities portion of its balance sheet:

 Pic: Liabilities portion of Company XYZ

-Walmart is a US multinational retail organization, headquartered in Bentonville, Arkansas.
+Walmart is a US multinational retail organization headquartered in Bentonville, Arkansas.
 Walmart was founded in 1962.
-Below is the snippet of its balance sheet from its 2020 annual report.
+Below is a snippet of its balance sheet from its 2020 annual report.

 Below is the break up of its long-term debt: